Equivariant resolutions over Veronese rings: Ribbon Schur Functors

 \section{Ribbon Schur Functors}

 Schur functors coming from \textit{ribbon} diagrams play a central role in this work.
 These Schur functors are almost never irreducible as $GL(V)$-representations, but still give some of the simplest classes of Schur functors one can study.
-Our goal in the next few subsections is to present characteristic-free homological results about them, lifting symmetric function identities known for ribbon Schur functions.
+Our goal in the next few subsections is to present characteristic-free homological results valid for arbitrary commutative rings $\kk$, lifting symmetric function identities known for ribbon Schur functions.
+We will make heavy use of the universal freeness results for skew Schur functors of Akin, Buchsbaum and Weyman \cite{akin1982schur}, e.g., Proposition~\ref{tensoring-with-skews-is-exact-prop}.